-Panic attacks (see September 2011 newsletter for further information), insomnia, feeling irritated and being unable to focus are common symptoms of anxiety.
+Panic attacks, insomnia, feeling irritated and being unable to focus are common symptoms of anxiety.
 Phobias and obsessive compulsive disorder are also types of anxiety disorder.

 Why do I feel “stressed out”?
 Why do I worry so much?
 What causes panic attacks?

 Stress and anxiety can be the result of a single event, but more often are due to a series of events to which you have had a negative response.
 We get into habits of thinking which may not be conducive to our emotional and physical health.
 These are usually learned in childhood.
 So, if the belief in your family was, “Life is a struggle, everything is difficult”, or “People are out to get you”, and you adopted these beliefs, you could experience states of anxiety that you can’t shake.